xamantra/momentum/docs/time-travel.md

 # Time Travel
 People love time machine.
 So time travel function was one of the first features added in momentum.
-It is for undoing or redoing the states.
+It is for undoing or redoing state changes.

 - Configure in one line of code.
 - `Disabled` by default.